 Make sure you hire a licensed solar installer.
 This ensures that the work is done properly using current best installation practices.
 In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including home solar installers.

 Quality solar installations should include strong workmanship and performance guarantees.
 A workmanship warranty covers any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance guarantee ensures a certain level of energy production.
-Strong warranties demonstrate a company's confidence in its work.
+Strong guarantees demonstrate a company's confidence in its work.

 Incentive Amount: